ShilpaBombale/Fine-Tuning-Projects/README.md

 # Fine-Tuning Projects Repository

-This repository contains two fine-tuning projects that explore the application of transformer models in sentiment analysis and IC automation.
-Each project leverages state-of-the-art models and techniques for efficient fine-tuning.
+This repository contains two fine-tuning LLMs projects that explore the application of transformer models in sentiment analysis and leveraging Azure AI studio for IC automation.

 ## 1. **FT-Language-Models-for-Sentiment-Analysis**